sarath4u/My_first_repo/readme.txt

 Welcome to my first repository
 Learning what is git
-this is only on the new branch
+this is present on the both branches